×

 If you have not spent a lot of time in Jumeirah, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Jueirah, UAE, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Jumeirah for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could potentially provide a return on investment if property values increase.
 On the other hand, renting might be a better option if you're not planning to stay long-term or if you prefer not to have the responsibilities of home ownership.
 Renting can offer more flexibility, as it's easier to move if your circumstances change.
 It also means you won't have to worry about maintenance costs or property taxes, which are typically covered by the landlord.
 Financially, you'll need to consider whether you can afford the upfront costs of buying a home, such as the down payment and closing costs.
 You'll also need to think about ongoing costs like mortgage payments, insurance, and maintenance.
 Renting can sometimes be more affordable in the short term, especially if you're not ready to commit to the financial obligations of owning a home.
 In terms of lifestyle, owning a home can offer more stability and the freedom to personalize your space.
 However, it also comes with more responsibilities.
 Renting can offer more freedom and flexibility, but you may have to deal with restrictions on things like pets or renovations.
 Ultimately, the decision to buy or rent a home in Jumeirah, is a personal one that should be based on your financial situation, lifestyle preferences, and long-term plans.
-It's important to weigh the pros and cons of each option and consider seeking advice from a financial advisor or real estate professional," explained one expat living in Jumeirah, the UAE.
+It's important to weigh the pros and cons of each option and consider seeking advice from a financial advisor or real estate professional," said one expat who made the move to Jumeirah.

 What cultural faux pas should I try to avoid making in Jumeirah?